isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-04-03-post-Written Answer by Minister for Law K Shanmugam to PQ on Continued Availability of Plea Bargains.md

 ---
-title: Written Answer by Minister for Law K Shanmugam to PQ on Continued Availability of Plea Bargains
+title: Written Answer by Minister for Law K Shanmugam to PQ on Continued Availability of Plea Bargains After Published Guidelines on Reduction in Sentences for Guilty Pleas
-permalink: /written-answer-by-minister-for-law-k-shanmugam-to-pq-on-continued-availability-of-plea-bargains/
+permalink: /written-answer-by-minister-for-law-k-shanmugam-to-pq-on-continued-availability-of-plea-bargains-after-published-guidelines-reduction-in-sentences-for-guilty-pleas/
 date: 2024-04-03
 layout: post
 description: ""